This scheme closed to applications on 31 March 2021

 The scheme has been designed to support Manchester businesses we know have seen a big drop in trade, but who have been ineligible for other Government grant schemes.

-The main scheme will support:
+The main scheme supports:

 - Businesses in Manchester with Business Rates liability or fixed property costs who have been significantly impacted by the downturn in: